-Structural reform and infrastructure investment have fuelled the Rail Freight Transport industry as demand for bulk transport grew.
-Industry revenue is expected to increase by an annualised 4.6% over the five years through 2013-14.
+Structural reform and infrastructure investment have fuelled the Rail Freight Transport industry as demand for bulk transport has grown.
+Industry revenue is expected to increase by an annualised 5.2% over the five years through 2013-14.
 Increased downstream demand from mining has driven this growth as exports of coal and iron ore rose.
-While revenue growth has been generally solid, a decrease in intermodal traffic over 2008-09 and flooding in Queensland during 2010-11 slowed growth during the period.
-In 2013-14, revenue is forecast to grow by 1.7% to $7.3 billion.
+While revenue growth has been generally solid, a decrease in intermodal traffic over 2008-09 and flooding of coalmines in Queensland during 2010-11 affected the industry's performance during the period.
+In 2013-14, revenue is forecast to grow by 4.5% to $7.5 billion.

-Historically, the industry has been run by the states, with a primary focus on transporting resources to ports for export... purchase to read more
+Historically, state governments have run the industry, with a primary focus on transporting resources to ports for export... purchase to read more